Royal Icing for gingerbread houses is the essential component for building gingerbread houses and confections.

 - No need to sift the confectioner’s sugar!

 Here's the magic recipe for gingerbread houses and confections.
-Make it and use it right away for the consistency and success!Prep Time 15 minutes
+Make it and use it right away for the consistency and success for decorating your gingerbread house!Prep Time 15 minutes

 - 1 teaspoon cream of tartar